A Weekend Guide to Nashville

 As entertaining to pronounce as they are to visit, honky-tonks are the lifeblood of Nashville’s famous Lower Broadway.
 One guitar lick in and these bars will have you tapping your foot, belting out the chorus of every song, and dancing the night away.
 There’s a honky-tonk that suits every style, making it fun to hop from one to the next.

 In the past few years, Broadway has become a playground for many celebrities who have opened bars and restaurants on the strip.
 Opry members Blake Shelton, Dierks Bentley, and Alan Jackson each have their own outposts, as do Jason Aldean, Luke Bryan, Florida Georgia Line, and John Rich of Big & Rich.

 If you’re itchin’ to have a little fun, Ole Red has got you covered.
-Inspired by Blake Shelton’s hit song about fictional prison break, the restaurant and bar has a massive menu.
-For an escape and great views of the action happening in the streets, head to the rooftop bar, The Lookout.
+Inspired by Blake Shelton’s hit song about a fictional prison break, Ole Red has a massive menu.
+For an escape and great views of the action happening in the streets, head to rooftop bar The Lookout.

 11 a.m. | Fiery Foul